Paul-Ramshaw/Sportify/README.md

 ## Seeding the test database

 The Sportify-Firebase-admin can be used to seed the database with sample data.
-More information can be found here:
+For more information, take a look at:
 [Sportify-Firebase-admin](https://github.com/Paul-Ramshaw/Sportify-Firebase-Admin).

 ## Dependencies